Read time 6 minutes

-Recovering Mailbox with Manual Method using Data Protection Manager Recovery Wizard
+Recovering Mailbox using Data Protection Manager Recovery Wizard

-Let’s see how you can use the manual method for the same.
+Let’s see how you can use the manual method to restore Exchange EDB files.

 - Start with verifying the Server protection, mailbox database whether it exists or not.
 Create a new database by running the command – “New-MailboxDatabase” if it is not there.